JPvRiel/docker-rsyslog/README.md

   - `TmplRFC5424Meta` which appends a extra structured data element fields with more info about how the message was received.
 - JSON output templates:
   - `TmplRSyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
-  - `TmplJSON` is a JSON output option for a subset of common syslog fields and the msg (without syslog header)
+  - `TmplJSON` is a JSON output option for a subset of common syslog fields and the parsed msg portion (the message after the syslog header pieces)
-  - `TmplJSONRawMeta` includes meta-data about how the message was received, and the full raw message (orginal syslog headers).
+  - `TmplJSONRawMsg` includes the full raw message inlcuding orginal syslog headers - potentially useful as provenance / evidence on exactly how the message was transfered from a source
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.
   - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceeded by `@cee` cookie).
     - Use `rsyslog_mmjsonparse_without_cee=on` to try parse messages as JSON without the cookie.